Why Would You Want a Battery That Doesn’t Get You Off-Grid?

 Well, batteries are beneficial when your panels can’t produce enough energy to power your home and general lifestyle needs.

 But not all batteries are created equal.
-Ideally, you want a battery that can sufficiently store energy to meet your energy demands, as well as stay reliable if your local grid goes down from an outage.
+Ideally, you want a battery that can store enough energy to meet your energy demands, as well as stay reliable if your local grid sees an outage.

-While some newer-model generators can charge on solar power, batteries are reliant solely on electricity, which makes them ideal for solar panel owners.
-You can even recharge batteries during grid outages — both with off-grid and hybrid solar panels.
+While some newer-model generators can charge on solar power, batteries rely solely on electricity, which makes them ideal for solar panel owners.
+You can even recharge batteries during grid outages — both with off-grid and hybrid solar panel systems.

 Overall, batteries are the smarter investment.
-Lithium ion batteries are typically the most ideal because they have a long life span, maximize your power usage and help offset your energy costs.
+Lithium ion batteries are typically best because they have a long life span, maximize power usage and offset energy costs.
 They have a higher initial cost than a generator, but they rarely need maintenance or repair work.